-Women generally spend a good portion of our lives thinking about their weight – dieting, comparing their bodies to famously skinny people, and body shaming themselves.
-We are taught from a young age that we need to be slim and fit and that we should be eating salads and exercising daily But during those 40 weeks of pregnancy, we actually get a hall pass to be chubby and eat whatever the hell we want.
+Women generally spend a good portion of their lives thinking about their weight – dieting, comparing their bodies to famously skinny people, and body shaming themselves.
+We are taught from a young age that we need to be slim and fit and that we should be eating salads and exercising daily.
+But during those 40 weeks of pregnancy, we actually get a hall pass to be chubby and eat whatever the hell we want.

 But does anyone just leave us alone about our increasing flub?
 No.

 They want photos of the belly, they want to discuss it, and touch it.
 You’ll hear things like “when I was pregnant I was so much bigger/smaller than you” or “you look like you’re going to pop” or they tell you that you’re carrying high or low or whatever nonsense they come up with.
 Good god, we only get these few precious months to gain weight without fear of judgment and they won’t even let us have that!

 If you’re anything like me, the more the scale is increasing, the further your self-esteem is plummeting.
 And literally, the last thing in the world you are interested in doing is documenting your weekly weight gain and posting updates on social media.
 Set your baby belly boundaries and stick to them.
 Your big, fat, beautiful belly, YOUR CHOICE!